zendesk/delivery_boy/README.md

 ## Usage

-Once you've [installed the gem](#installation), and assuming your Kafka broker is running on localhost, you can simply start publishing messages to Kafka:
+Once you've [installed the gem](#installation), and assuming your Kafka broker is running on localhost, you can simply start publishing messages to Kafka directly from your Rails code:

 ```ruby
 # app/controllers/comments_controller.rb